enthus1ast/nimMsgIo/README.md

 # Join rooms
 Clients can be grouped in "rooms".
 Every client can participate in multiple rooms.
 Clients can ask the server to join them in rooms.
 But the server has to fullfill this request.
-The default is that noone can join any rooms.

 To let clients join rooms the programmer must call joinRoom `on the server`.
 After this a client can send messages directly to the given room, the server